caffeinatedwoof/EmpathTech/README.md

   <h1>EmpathJot</h1>
 </div>

-EmpathJot is a platform that uses language models to help students record their experiences and emotions, and provide teachers with meaningful insights and analysis.
+EmpathTech's journaling tool, EmpathJot, leverages Large Language Models to empower teachers and students in classroom settings, offering a guided journaling experience, sentiment analysis for tracking well-being, a teacher dashboard for sentiment scores, natural language querying, and guardrails for identifying concerning events.

 This repository contains the source code and documentation, including the ML/AI models, front-end interface, and backend architecture.

 ---